Seminars and Workshops

 Unless you and your spouse are perfect, you will need forgiveness to keep your relationship vibrant and growing.
 The principles of forgiveness will be discussed in detail according to Scripture.
 Six steps to facilitate the restoration of intimacy will be outlined and discussed along with illustrations to help model this important concept.
 (One 1-hour session)

 Four Marital Myths

 Being created in God’s image does not mean that we always perceive our surroundings as they really are.
-Each individual carries a different understand of how marriage “should be” according to prior knowledge and experiences.
+Each individual carries a different understanding of how marriage “should be” according to prior knowledge and experiences.
 There are four common myths that will be identified and discussed with great detail in a conference setting.
 Scriptural references and illustrations will be taught to help attendees adjust from a mythical perception to a realistic perception.
 (Two 1-hour sessions or four 45-minute sessions)

 Waffles and Spaghetti: Understanding the Differences between Men and Women

 This seminar will explore the differences between men and women and offer strategies and techniques for understanding one another better to build strong, loving, healthy relationships.

 Grief and Loss

 This conference is for all people who have suffered loss through death and/or divorce.
 The participants will learn the psychological, emotional, and spiritual symptoms that loss produces through the various steps of the grief process.
 The seminar allows each participant to identify with positive behaviors in each step.
 Exceptional losses, such as death of a child and death by suicide, will also be discussed.
 (One 1-hour session)

 This conference combines elements of the “Four Marital Myths” with “Forgiveness and the Restoration of Intimacy” with other principles that have been found effective in growing healthy relationships.
 (The conference can be condensed to two 1½-hour sessions, or five 45-minute sessions.)